 The LCGs are known to have let a number of refugees drown in the sea when they could have been rescued.
 It has also been reported that these coast guards have physically mistreated quite a few refugees.
 EU heads of States are well acquainted with these facts (Courrier international and New York Times, 2019; Temps présent, 2018, 40 min.
 00 sec. to 43 min.
 30 sec).

 The European commission states that a part of the funding for the LCGs is directed at “human rights training”.
 The International Organization for Migration and the United Nations refugee agency are allowed to “conduct protection monitoring [of refugees] at disembarkation points in western Libya”.
 However, no entity can stop the abuses occurring at sea or in Libyan detention centers.
 EU heads of States “advocate the end of arbitrary detention of refugees and migrants” in Libya.
 But they do not really pressure Libyan authorities.
 They could do it by suspending all payments until arbitrary detentions no longer occur and by demanding that EU representatives be able to track down any group of refugees in Libya.
 EU officers of operation Sophia train the LCGs and enforce a seven weeks’ vetting process for their trainees.
-But these officers are not mandated to control how the LCGs treat refugees at sea or on land (European commission, 2019 [b], p.3; European council, 2018 [b], p.6, 33; Hayden, 2019; UNHCR, 2018, p.2; UN security council, 2018, p.5).
+But these officers are not mandated to control how the LCGs treat refugees at sea or on land (European commission, 2019 [b], p.3; Council of the EU, 2018 [b], p.6, 33; Hayden, 2019; UNHCR, 2018, p.2; UN security council, 2018, p.5).

 Thus far, the EU has deliberately let refugees be abused by the LCGs.
 Therefore, as funders of their activities, all EU decision-makers involved should be prosecuted.
 Right now, EU leaders do not have to worry about any lawsuit.

 The invisible barrier built in the central Mediterranean has become a formidable deterrent.
 In this area, the number of refugees arriving in Italy from Libya dropped by 85 percent from the first half of 2017 to the same time period in 2018.
 As a consequence, the proportion of African refugees taking the western Mediterranean route towards Spain has significantly risen for the last two years.
-But the pervasive surveillance apparatus that extends to this western route has minimized the number of crossings there as well (see II.1 and this map) (European council, 2018 [b], p.5, 13 and 2019 [b]; IOM, 2020 [a]).
+But the pervasive surveillance apparatus that extends to this western route has minimized the number of crossings there as well (see II.1 and this map) (Council of the EU, 2018 [b], p.5, 13 and 2019 [b]; IOM, 2020 [a]).

 One of the people the most satisfied with the European rejection of “economic” refugees is Fabrice Leggeri.
 In 2015, this Frenchman was appointed executive director of Frontex.
 A member of the so-called French élite, he was educated at the Ecole Nationale d’Administration where some people get their tickets for the highest levels of political authority (e.g., presidents François Hollande and Emmanuel Macron, prime minister Edouard Philippe).
 Fabrice Leggeri’s appointment “received a warm welcome” from then socialist interior minister Bernard Cazeneuve (who later became prime minister under president Hollande) (Ministère de l’intérieur, 2014).